 To create the ideal setting for the tree to thrive, CRA has completely redesigned the old farmhouse to maximize natural light, installing a ten-meter-tall, south-facing glass wall.
 The design harnesses technology and the micro-climate of the surrounding area to control the temperature and humidity, so that the tree and the home’s occupants can live together comfortably.
 Both the windows and the roof can be opened and closed automatically to adjust the amount of sunlight and fresh air entering the house.

 The Greenary consists of seven terraced spaces, with three among them above the entrance and three below it.
 These dynamic, interconnected rooms reinterpret 20th-century architect Adolf Loos’ principle of the Raumplan – with nature at its core.
 Upon arrival, residents and visitors descend one meter to the main living area and the kitchen, which puts them at eye level with the idyllic meadow outside.
 The other levels of the house were conceived to form a naturally-inspired journey, throughout which the tree serves as a prominent pillar.
-Nature is also incorporated in other forms throughout the interior space, such as in flooring that incorporates soil and orange peels.
+Nature is also incorporated in other forms throughout the interior space, such as in flooring that incorporates soil.